act3-ai/aceup/docs/troubleshooting-faq.md

 I am getting this error during Kubernetes secret creation: `error: unable to load root certificates: unable to parse bytes as PEM block`

 > You may have an out of date certificate in your cluster configuration.
 Back up your `~/.kube/` directory, delete the `~/.kube/` directory, and rerun ACT3 Login.

+If you are still not able to identify the problem:

+1. Check the log file created by ACT3 Login
+2. Run `brew doctor` to check your installation of Homebrew for issues
+3. Check your Docker config: `~/.docker/config.json`
+   1. Remove all references to `reg.git.act3-ace.com`
+   2. Remove all references to `credsStore` and `credHelpers`
+   3. Run ACT3 Login again
+4. Check if the `ssh-agent` is running on your system
+   - `ssh-add -l` checks if the agent is running and lists its known identities

 ## Additional Resources